krishKM/Modern-UI-Components-for-VBA/README.md

 ByteToImage(byte[] byteArraym string TemporaryPath, bool useCache) is a function for MS Access users.
 Basically you can convert a byteARray received from database into a pictures.
 Will return the path of the image file.
 Use the path as image location for your image property. something like Me.Image32.Picture = gDll.ByteToImage(ByteArray, "SaveLocationPath")

+### FTPS_UPLOAD
+simple tool which uses WinScp to upload files securely to your host.
+Handy if you want to upload some files without doing too much VBA or having activeX components.

+# [Upcoming functions]
+many... :)
+if you want a specific function email or leave a comment :)

 Copyright © 2018 Krish